 10 tips for conducting market research with children & young people

-Qualitative market research with children and young people is an area that is growing in popularity across the market research world.
+Qualitative market research with children and young people is an area that is continuing to grow in popularity across the market research world.

-There are a number of reasons for this: firstly, children tend to be more open and honest than adults which means that researchers can gather more insightful results, and they also have their own unique and important perspectives on products and services as well.
+There are several reasons why: firstly, children tend to be more open and honest than adults which means that researchers can gather more insightful results, and they also have their own unique and important perspectives on products and services as well.

 Not only that, but children’s power to influence their parents’ purchases has increased over time too, making them an important target audience for brands - and as technology continues to take over the world, their opinion is set to become even more important.

-From following the MRS Code of Conduct and ensuring the children's needs are put first at all times to the logistics of working with children and choosing the right methodology, there’s an awful lot to think about - which is why we’ve put together this handy list of things for you to consider before you begin.
+From following the MRS Code of Conduct and ensuring the children's needs are put first to the logistics of working with children and how to choose the right methodology, there’s an awful lot to think about - which is why we’ve put together this handy list of things for you to consider before you begin.

 1. Reach out to the parent or guardian

-It’s important to both appeal to and involve them in all stages of the research because they will most likely be the ones who need to give the initial consent, too - especially if you are recruiting via parents who don’t only act as the gatekeeper but will also need to give consent for their child to take part as well.
+It’s important to both appeal to and involve the parent or guardian in all stages of the research because they will most likely be the ones who need to give the initial consent.

 2. Be sure to get consent